 Educators and managers have tried to overcome this low-level engagement and encourage people to pay attention and listen with well-intentioned but rather clumsy tools like threatening exams, praise or other "carrots and sticks".

-At Curiousmind, however, we would argue that the most leveraged form of engagement is by asking questions.
+At Curiousmind, however, we would argue that the most leveraged form of engagement is by asking questions and arousing curiosity.
 When we pose a question, we activate several neurological triggers in the audience:

 We're programmed from very young (it may even be instinctive) to respond to a question.
 The moment we detect a question, we shift from passive observers to active participants as our brains engage in finding an appropriate answer.

-When our questions are curious or well designed, we can engage people's curiosity, inviting them to look deeper, to analyse or even reflect on their current assumptions on the issue.
+When our questions are curious and well designed, we can engage people's curiosity, inviting them to look deeper, to analyse or even reflect on their current assumptions on the issue.

-These Discoveries (ah-ha moments) are an influencers' best moments because we tend to own our ideas.
+These Discoveries (ah-ha moments) are an influencers' best moments because we are more likely to “own” ideas we’ve generated.

 "Computers are useless.
 They can only give you answers."
 Picasso

 There is one more level where we can know with absolute confidence that our audience is deeply engaged.
 Sometimes it's just more comfortable or more practical to tell people what's required.
-In these instances, the way to ensure they listen to every word is by having them see your telling as an answer (with the same content)!
-When people come to us with genuine questions, they've demonstrated engagement and primed themselves to listen.
+In these instances, the way to ensure they listen to every word is by having them see your telling as an answer (with the exact same content)!
+When people pose genuine questions, they've demonstrated engagement and primed themselves to listen.